awslabs/sagemaker-debugger/documentation/API.md

 This is relevant only in SageMaker environment, where this variable points to a pre-defined location.

-####`SMDEBUG_EVENT_FILE_RETRY_LIMIT`:

-During analysis, a [trial](#Linkto analysis.md) is created to query for tensors from a specified directory.
-This directory contains collections, events, and index files.
-This environment variable specifies how many retries should be allowed while scanning for the presence of files in the events directory.
-By default, this value is set to 100.
-If the file is not available after the set number of retries, then a TensorUnavailableForStep exception is raised.

 ####`TRAINING_END_DELAY_REFRESH`:

 During analysis, a [trial](#Linkto analysis.md) is created to query for tensors from a specified directory.
 This